mooseyscountrygarden.com » Rose Garden » Climbing Roses« Dublin Bay | Mermaid »

 When Masquerade arrived at Mooseys the dreaded rust became a problem, so I decided unsentimentally to dig it out.
 Ha!
 The rose knew better, and re-grew from a piece of root left behind.
 Now it has its place established, and climbs up the corner post of the house pergola.

-It seems to be a good rose for cut flowers for the house.
-The flowers in this photograph below were all neighbours off the one stem - honestly!
+It seems to be a good rose for cut flowers for the house, though there's minimal if any fragrance.
+The flowers in this photograph below were all neighbours off the same stem - honestly!

 Masquerade Close-Up